Generic selectors

 Jesus Christ proved His obedience to God while in the flesh through suffering unto death.
 By this act, He became the blood sacrifice for our sins.
 God will only forgive our sins and impute His righteousness to those who are also willing to suffer as Jesus Christ did.
 If Jesus Christ proved He was obedient to God the Father through sufferings, then all those who would be children of God must likewise prove their obedience:

 So why do we fast?
 Because God requires all who would be His eternal children to prove their obedience to Him through sufferings.
 Fasting is one way of doing that.
-In fact, fasting is a unique act because it is voluntary suffering.
+In fact, fasting is a unique act because it is VOLUNTARY suffering.
 We yearn to receive the promise of eternal life of joy and peace in God’s kingdom but we must prove our obedience to God through sufferings first:

 IN SUMMARY: